aisha17cs03/challenageApp/README.md

-# challenageApp
+# challengeApp
-This is spring boot application where we are retrieving challenges
+To build a Spring Boot application that will help us store and retrieve challenges that are stored monthly